KaelaGuerra/KaelaGuerra/README.md

 # Welcome! 👋
 ### Thanks for visiting my profile—learn more about me below!

+I am a multilingual and multicultural UX/UI designer, developer, and business analyst with a passion for solving complex challenges.
+With a strong foundation in data analysis, user experience design, and process optimization, I aim to develop culturally aware and data-driven solutions that improve engagement and accessibility for diverse communities.

 ## 📚 Education
 ### 🎓 University of Denver, Daniels College of Business
 Bachelor of Science in Business Administration - Business Information & Analytics (Expected June 2026)